Matsiaze/ansible-training/README.md

   > Go to *webapp/* and play one *deploy.yml* book:
   > *ansible-playbook -i prod.yml deploy2.yml*

-- Install docker ond pip immediately on your client
+- Install docker and pip immediately on your client
   > Play install-docker.yml in the repository *webapp/docker*:
   > *ansible-playbook -i hosts install-docker.yml*